 From the experts:

-In the 1930's Dorothy left Kansas and landed in the Land of Oz, by the eighties she had become a Golden Girl, living in Miami with roommates Blanche and Rose, giving her a decidedly older image.
-But parents today seeking a quiet classic are bringing Dorothy back--she reentered the Top 1000 in 2011 after almost completely disappearing.
+In the 1930s, Dorothy left Kansas and landed in the Land of Oz; by the '80s she had become a Golden Girl, living in Miami with roommates Blanche and Rose, giving her a decidedly older image.
+But parents today seeking a quiet classic are bringing Dorothy back—she reentered the Top 1000 in 2011 after almost completely disappearing.

 Dorothy was once one of the most popular names in the US; she was in the Top 10 from 1904 to 1939, and held the Number 2 spot for eight years.

 Dorothy has been used in Britain since the sixteenth century and was so common there that nickname Dolly led to the word "doll."
 Many Brits are reviving the cute nickname Dot or Dottie.